+- c) To find instructions on submitting an application on Grants.gov, Applicants should refer to the "Applicants" tab in the banner just below the top of the www.grants.gov home page.
+Clicking on the "Applicants" tab produces the "Grant Applicants" page. - a.
 In addition to following the "Steps" and instructions described in the "Applicant Actions" section and its sub-categories, further detailed instructions are described in "Applicant Resources" and all of its subcategories.
 This appears in the box near the top left of the Grant Applicants page.
-Applicants should follow the links associated with each subcategory.
+Applicants should follow the links associated with each subcategory. - b.
 Applicants will receive a series of receipts during a process of up to two business days before the application is either validated as electronically received by the Federal agency system, or rejected by it.
-Closely following the detailed information in these subcategories will increase the likelihood of acceptance of the application by the Federal agency's electronic system.
+Closely following the detailed information in these subcategories will increase the likelihood of acceptance of the application by the Federal agency's electronic system. - c.
 Applicants should pay close attention to the instructions under "Applicant FAQs," as it contains information important to successful submission on Grants.gov, including essential details on the naming conventions for attachments to Grants.gov applications.

+All applicants should be aware that adequate time must be factored into applicants' schedules for delivery of their application.
+Applicants are advised that volume on Grants.gov may be extremely heavy on the deadline date.